Composite images of Galois for elliptic curves over $\mathbf{Q}$ & Entanglement fields: Analysis of Rational Points --- Higher genus

 is a genus 7 non-hyperelliptic curve in $\mA^3_{\mQ}.$ For simplicity, we denote the smooth compactification of this curve by $X$.
 By pulling back points from $\sE(\mQ)$, we find a cuspidal point and the CM point $[x:y:s:z] = [2:0:0:1]$ on $X$.
 Unfortunately, we are unable to provably compute the rational points on the curve $X$.
 Below, we discuss the attempted techniques and facts about said curve.

 We know that

 where $\sE$ is the elliptic curve defined above and $A$ is some $6$-dimensional abelian variety.
 Since $\rank \sE = 1$, we want $A$ to decompose in some way; ideally, we would want $A$ to have rank 0 some elliptic factor.
-To our chagrin, empirical evidence shows that $A$ does not split over $\mQ$ or over some quadratic number field $K$.
-Due to the complexity of the curve, we cannot even speculate whether $A$ is absolutely simple.
+Empirical evidence suggests that $A$ is not simple over $\mQ$ and that $A$ is isogenous to $A_1\times A_2\times A_3$ where $A_i$ are abelian surfaces.
+However, we are not able to determine the genus 2 curves $C_i$ whose Jacobians $J_i$ are isomorphic to $A_i$.

+\begin{remark} Jeremy Rouse has written \texttt{Magma} code which "guesses" how the Jacobian of a modular curve $X$ decomposes by comparing points counts of $X$ with traces of $a_f(p)$, where $f$ is a newform of level $p$, and he ran this code on the composite-$(2,11)$ level modular curve $X_{\ref{G223},\ref{G113}}(22)$.
+His results suport that $A$ decomposes as above, but also that each $A_i$ has analytic rank 0!
+Unfortunately, the genus 2 curves whose Jacobians are isomorphic to $A_i$ are not in the LMFDB database of genus 2 curves \cite{lmfdb}, but this does give evidence that there are no non-obvious points on $X_{\ref{G223},\ref{G113}}(22)$. \end{remark}

-The geometry of the curve suggests that we search for sub-curves of $X$.
+Following another suggestion of Jeremy Rouse, the geometry of the curve suggests that we search for sub-curves of $X$.
 If there exists a curve $C$ such that $X\to C$, then there \textit{could} exist some applicable subgroup $H$ such that $\ref{G223} \times \ref{G113} \subseteq H \subset \GL_2(\ZZ{22})$, which witnesses $C$ as the modular curve associated to $H$.
 We compute the list of such subgroups and the genera of the associated modular curves to deduce that the only modular quotient is a $\mP^1_{\mQ}$ comes from the unique maximal subgroup $H'$ of $\GL_2(\ZZ{22})$ containing $\ref{G223} \times \ref{G113} $.
 The quotient of $X$ by its automorphism group $\ZZ{2}$ produces the know elliptic sub-curve $E$.
 Although these techniques did not produce a sub-curve, they do not entirely rule out the possibility of a map from $X$ to a curve of lower genus.
 We conjecture the following.

 \begin{conjecture} There does not exist a non-CM elliptic curve $E$ over $\mQ$ with square discriminant such that $(\rho_{E,2} \times \rho_{E,11})(G_{\mQ})$ is simultaneously non-surjective. \end{conjecture}